jocoly/borpa/README.md

 ### 3. Copy the backend URL that outputs once the server is loaded.

-### 4. Create a new .env file in the /bot/ directory and replace the placeholders below with your access info.
+### 4. Create a new .env file in the /bot/ directory; add the following the the file and provide your tokens, backend URL and image directory path.

-  .env

   TOKEN=DISCORD APPLICATION TOKEN GOES HERE